bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 ## Where Else to get Inspired

-I am *drawn* to [Project DrawDown](https://www.DrawDown.org) as a framework revealing opportunities for "signs signaling sustainability".
+I am *drawn* to [Project DrawDown](https://www.DrawDown.org) as a framework for revealing opportunities for "signs signaling sustainability".
 Project DrawDown presents the most effective means for pulling carbon out of the atmostphere.
 Digging into all the "solutions" on Project DrawDown, the ways artists and designers might involve themselves is multitudinous.
 All kinds of work can be reframed as a "sign signaling sustainability" if you rethink the aims of a prompt so that it fits into an idea from Project DrawDown's table of solutions.

 ### Reverberation Crosswalk